| CHAPTER

 inscribes particular situations.
 As it uncovers these dynamics, poststructuralism fosters resistance to the power they exert

 in the regulation and discipline of individuals.
 (Kincheloe, 2008c, p.
-69)
+69) Reductionism.
+An epistemological position that asserts that

 a researcher can best appreciate phenomena by reducing them to their constituent parts and then piecing the elements back